jadenmachado2009/original-pine-strategies/Dual MA Engulfing Continuation Strategy/RESEARCH_LOG.md

 # EVALUATION
 ## What Worked
-Positive 5.33% returns above the buy and hold return.
-Adequate sharpe ratio, decent profit factor, healthy win rate.
+Positive 5.33% returns above the buy and hold return, Adequate sharpe ratio, decent profit factor, healthy win rate.
 ## Weaknesses
 Took 500+ trades in a span of 3 months, which is very high.
 There could be a way to sieve out bad trades, and take lower trades.
 To increase win rate.